Sleep talking is a sleep disorder in which someone talks during their sleep without being aware of it.

 During transitions between sleep stages

-During this brief moment the part of your brain responsible for speech can sometimes be more awake, while other parts of your brain might be entering a new stage, such as deep sleep.
+During this brief moment, the part of your brain responsible for speech can sometimes be more awake.
+But other parts of your brain might be entering a new stage, such as deep sleep.

 During this changeover you might do or say something, but have no awareness of it because the conscious part of your brain is, well, not really conscious.

-In either case the same basic principle applies: part of your brain is switched on when the rest is in sleep mode.
+In either case, the same basic principle applies: part of your brain is switched on while the rest is in sleep mode.

-Following on from those two theories, there are other factors which may influence the chance of you talking in your sleep:
+Following on from those two theories, there are other factors which might influence the chance of you talking in your sleep:

 - If you sleep in an unfamiliar place, or if a child is moved while sleeping.
-In both of these circumstances your brain may be more vigilant, which conflicts with the need to sleep, making that half-awake moment in the theories above more likely to occur.
+In both of these circumstances, the brain might be more vigilant.

 Could it be a different sleep disorder?